Tom Murphy (Minnesota politician): Early life, education, and career

 Murphy was raised on a dairy farm in Scott County, Minnesota, along with his seven siblings.
 He attended college at St. Cloud State University, earning a bachelor's degree in marketing.
 Murphy runs an agriculture products business.

 Minnesota House of Representatives

 Murphy was elected to the Minnesota House of Representatives in 2022.
 He first ran in an open seat created by legislative redistricting.

 Murphy serves on the Health Finance and Policy and Transportation Finance and Policy Committees.

-In 2025, Murphy co-sponsored a bill to designate messenger RNA (mRNA) treatments, which include several COVID-19 vaccines, "weapons of mass destruction", and make possessing or administering them a crime punishable by up to 20 years in prison.
+In 2025, Murphy and Pam Altendorf co-sponsored a bill to designate messenger RNA (mRNA) treatments, which include several COVID-19 vaccines, "weapons of mass destruction", and make possessing or administering them a crime punishable by up to 20 years in prison.
 The bill was drafted by a Florida-based hypnotist and conspiracy theorist who believes that mRNA treatments are "nanoparticle injections" that amount to "biological and technological weapons of mass destruction".